Job Market Paper

 More experience, more mistakes?
 The impact of experience on errors in jury decision-making (Draft available upon request)

-Shades of justice: The disparate impact of court-appointed attorney quality (with Maya Mikdash)
+Shades of justice: The disparate impact of court-appointed attorney quality (with Mark Hoekstra and Maya Mikdash)